 Where the design community meets.

-Detroit Labs Joined almost 6 years ago via an invitation from Nate W.
+Detroit Labs Joined about 6 years ago via an invitation from Nate W.

 I'm just going to note here that I tried this and it actually caused many of my applications to struggle to load, including Terminal, so beware!
 Neat idea though.